-A. use one copy of the Software on a single computer.
+A. use one copy of the Software on each of two (2) single computers.
 If a License Module accompanies, precedes, or follows this license, You may make the number of copies of the Software licensed to You by Symantec as provided in Your License Module.
 Your License Module shall constitute proof of Your right to make such copies;